vijaysharm/ehyo-android/README.md

 ++ Fails for certain types (e.g. tasks)
 + Improve dry-run diff
 ++ Remove line numbers
+++ Should print the number of documents modified (look a the way git does commits)
 + Check if the project structure is valid
 ++ Need to determine when to notify the user that the directory they are loading from is invalid.
 ++ You don't want to throw an exception when they run ./bin/ehyo ... you want them to see the usage.